etzm/iscc-sum/docs/specifications/treewalk.md

 ## Relevance to Scientific Data: Zarr and OME-NGFF

-> [!NOTE]
+!!! note

-> The bioimaging community's adoption of Zarr-based formats like OME-NGFF makes deterministic tree traversal
-> essential for reproducible scientific workflows.
+    The bioimaging community's adoption of Zarr-based formats like OME-NGFF makes deterministic tree traversal essential for reproducible scientific workflows.

 ### Why Treewalk Matters for Zarr/OME-NGFF